harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 # Prelude

 I watched the [Tetris](https://en.wikipedia.org/wiki/Tetris_(film)) movie this week.
-There&rsquo;s this almost certainly apocryphal scene where Alexey Patjinov is demoing his creation to a publisher, who has a [&ldquo;drop the &lsquo;the&rsquo;&rdquo;](https://www.youtube.com/watch?v=PEgk2v6KntY) moment and suggests all completed rows should vanish at once (enabling the achievement of the four-lines-at-once Tetris).
-They swiftly hack it together on a tiny monochrome display with no tooling, and I was reminded how lucky I am to live in an era of rich tooling, expressive languages, and 4K monitors.
+There&rsquo;s this almost certainly apocryphal scene where Alexey Patjinov is demoing his creation to a publisher, who has a [&ldquo;drop the &lsquo;the&rsquo;&rdquo;](https://www.youtube.com/watch?v=PEgk2v6KntY) moment and suggests all completed rows should vanish at once, rather than one at a time, enabling the achievement of the four-lines-at-once namesake move.
+They swiftly hack the feature together on a tiny monochrome display, and I was reminded how lucky I am to live in an era of rich tooling, expressive languages, and 4K monitors.

 When I was first learning Haskell, though, it felt like punching holes in cards.
 I couldn&rsquo;t get my head around the interplay between the purity of the language and the need to interact with the real world.
-A long while before, I&rsquo;d grokked Gary Bernhardt&rsquo;s [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) message, but how does this apply in a world where everything is functional?
+A long while before, I&rsquo;d grokked Gary Bernhardt&rsquo;s [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) message, but how does this apply in a world where, supposedly, **everything** is functional?
 As we&rsquo;ll see, the Haskell equivalent is something like &ldquo;functional core, `IO` shell&rdquo; - but we&rsquo;re getting ahead of ourselves.
 I wrote [my own toy implementation](https://github.com/harryaskham/tetriskell) as a way of getting to grips with the language, and thought I&rsquo;d revisit it, rewriting it piece-by-piece to reflect my current workflow.

 # Let&rsquo;s Get Started